quantumlib/Cirq/docs/development.md

     ./dev_tools/packaging/verify-published-package.sh FULL_VERSION_REPORTED_BY_PUBLISH_SCRIPT --test
    ```

-    The script will create fresh virtual environments, install cirq and its dependencies, check that code importing cirq executes, and run the tests over the installed code.
+    The script will create fresh virtual environments, installs cirq and its dependencies, checks that code importing cirq executes, and runs the tests over the installed code.
-    It will do this for both python 2 and python 3.
     If everything goes smoothly, the script will finish by printing `VERIFIED`.

 2. Do a dry run with prod pypi